ampster-co/ampster-integration/README.md

 ## Branding (Logo & Icon)

-To add custom branding to your integration in the Home Assistant UI:
-- Place your images in the `.branding/` directory in this integration folder.
+To add custom branding to your integration in the Home Assistant UI, you must submit your branding assets to the official Home Assistant Brands repository.
+The `.branding/` directory is not used for custom integration branding.

-- Required files:
-  - `logo.png` (recommended size: 256x256 px, transparent background)
-  - `icon.png` (recommended size: 32x32 px, transparent background)
-- Home Assistant will use these images in the integrations list and on the integration card.
+> **Note:** The initial branding for this integration was submitted in [home-assistant/brands#7121](https://github.com/home-assistant/brands/pull/7121).

-- For more details, see: https://developers.home-assistant.io/docs/integration_custom_branding/
+For more details, see: https://developers.home-assistant.io/docs/integration_custom_branding/

-If these images are not provided, Home Assistant will display a default puzzle piece icon for your integration.
+If these images are not provided in the Brands repository, Home Assistant will display a default puzzle piece icon for your integration.

 ## Automating Commit, Tag, and GitHub Release from the CLI